layuplist/crawled-data/README.md

 * Course medians
 * Old layup lists and reviews

-In addition to the Python dependencies defined in `master`, running the crawling scripts requires **PhantomJS**.
+In addition to the dependencies defined in the main repo, running the `.js` scripts requires **PhantomJS**.

 ## Updating